scaars10/scaars10.github.io/posts/stateful-async.md

 - **At-least-once semantics** with automatic retry and recovery

 For pipelines where correctness is non-negotiable—like ours feeding downstream analytics and compliance systems—this architecture strikes the right balance between performance and reliability.

-The code is complex, but the guarantees are worth it.
-When data integrity matters, sometimes the right solution isn't the fastest one—it's the one that doesn't lose your data.

----

-**Acknowledgments**: This work was built on the foundations of Flink's excellent stateful processing model and inspired by countless hours of debugging production incidents that taught us why consistency matters.